cep104/code_challenge_html-css-corneal/README.md

 - go to GitHub and create a new repository

--connect your code challenge to the repository and upload to GitHub.
+- connect your code challenge to the repository and upload to GitHub.

 - use corneal gem to make models and tables for